Get E-Book

 client close

-The exact interleaving around connection and client connect depends on scheduling.
-Both represent state that already crossed below JavaScript.
+The exact order around connection and client connect depends on scheduling.
+Both events represent lower socket work that has already happened.
 The server accepted a connected socket.
 The client established its connected socket.

-Add logs to make the lower identities visible:
+Add logs to make the endpoint identities visible -

 server.on('connection', socket => {